Testimonials

 Remove the rock, plate, and any surface yeasts and molds that grew (from oxygen exposure), then transfer the sauerkraut to another container.
 The kraut is now ready to eat.
 Store it in the fridge where it will keep for several months.

-The water seal prevents air from entering your container while allowing the carbon dioxide produced during fermentation to escape, so your container doesn’t explode.
+The water seal prevents air from entering your container while allowing the carbon dioxide produced during fermentation to escape, so your container does not explode.
 You can make a water-sealed container by taking a food-safe plastic bucket, drilling a hole in its lid, and fitting a water seal (air-lock) into the hole.
 You can buy a water seal for cheap from a brewing shop.

 Alternatively, you can ferment in an air-tight container without a water seal if you release the carbon dioxide daily.